 With so many excellent family attractions, iconic landmarks and glorious countryside within easy reach of the city, Bristol makes a brilliant base for exploring the West Country.
-There are tons of options for family days out nearby so I’ve rounded up my favourite day trips from Bristol, all of which are within an hour’s drive of the city.
+There are tons of options for family days out near Bristol so I’ve rounded up my best day trips from Bristol, under two hours from the city.

 Table of Contents

-This Wildlife conservation park just outside Bristol, recently returned four ‘extinct’ British species – European brown bears, lynx, wolves and wolverine – to UK woodland for the first time in hundreds of years.
+This Wildlife conservation park is one of the easiest, fun day trips near Bristol.
+Wild Place recently returned four extinct British species – European brown bears, lynx, wolves and wolverine – to UK woodland for the first time in hundreds of years.
 A raised walkway through the trees and 180-degree glass viewing areas let you watch the animals in the forest, in what feels like an open, natural enclosure.

 The rest of the park is made up of animal habitat-themed zones, for example, giraffes, red river hogs, cheetahs and zebras roam in recreated wilds of Cameroon, Africa and you can get within an arm’s length of the lemurs in a ‘Madagascan village’.
 The Barefoot Trail is where my kids would probably spend the entire visit if they could, scampering over different natural textures that have been laid out (worth bringing a towel if it’s muddy!)